ahdis/hci-analyzer/input/pagecontent/development.md

      (e.g. [1-1 OUT](Bundle-1-1-ConsolidatedMedicationCard.json.html): Device/Analyzer)

 ##### Author of the medical decision
-* The author of the medical decision in the output document is mapped in these elements:
+* The author of the medical decision (PractitionerRole &#0124; Patient) in the output document is mapped in these elements:
    * Header MedicationStatement.informationSource ([profile](StructureDefinition-analyzer-medicationstatement-header.html))
    * MedicationStatement.informationSource ([profile](StructureDefinition-analyzer-medicationstatement.html))
    * MedicationDispense.performer.actor ([profile](StructureDefinition-analyzer-medicationdispense.html))